Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Air Force and its opponents have gone over the current 40-point total in three of six games this season.
+- Air Force and its opponents have gone over the current 39-point total in three of six games (50%) this season.

-- San Diego State has combined with its opponents to score more than 40 points in three of six games this season.
+- So far this season, 50% of San Diego State's games (3/6) have had more combined points than Saturday's total of 39.

-- Saturday's over/under is 24.2 points lower than the two team's combined 64.2 points per game average.
+- The combined points per game average of the two teams, 64.2, is 25.2 points above Saturday's over/under.

 Air Force Stats and Trends